Finely quasiconformal mappings: Abstract

 \section{Abstract}

 We introduce a relaxed version of the metric definition of quasiconformality that is natural also for mappings of low regularity, including $W_{\loc}^{1,1}(\R^n;\R^n)$-mappings.
-Then we show that this relaxed definition can be used to prove Sobolev regularity, and that these ``finely quasiconformal'' mappings are in fact quasiconformal.
+Then we show on the plane that this relaxed definition can be used to prove Sobolev regularity, and that these ``finely quasiconformal'' mappings are in fact quasiconformal.